kaiachain/kaia-docs/docs/learn/why-kaia.md

 ### Low Cost  <a id="low-cost"></a>
 - End-users should not be burdened with any higher transaction fee beyond what the traditional systems require.
 - Transaction fee should be stable and be determined by the transaction complexity itself, and not the surrounding factors.
 - See [Affordable Smart Contract Execution Cost] and [Transaction Fees].
-For a gas price of 250 ston, a <LinkWithTooltip tooltip="The native token of the Kaia blockchain.">KLAY</LinkWithTooltip> transfer would incur a fixed cost of 0.00525 KLAY.
-(21,000 Gas for KLAY transfer x (250 x 10^-9) == 0.00525 KLAY)
+For a gas price of 250 Gkei, a <LinkWithTooltip tooltip="The native token of the Kaia blockchain.">KAIA</LinkWithTooltip> transfer would incur a fixed cost of 0.00525 KAIA.
+(21,000 Gas for KAIA transfer x (250 x 10^-9) == 0.00525 KAIA)
 ​
 ### Rapid Development <a id="rapid-development"></a>
 #### Ethereum Compatibility <a id="ethereum-compatibility"></a>